 Side-note on Car pooling, Gear sharing, Alcohol:

-To maintain a sacred and safe space, we ask that we refrain from alcohol at camps, but you are welcome to consume alcohol in moderation when we dine out (there will be a couple meals eaten out).
+To maintain a sacred and safe space, we ask that we refrain from alcohol at camps, but you are welcome to consume alcohol in moderation when we dine out (there will be a meal eaten out).
 This way we keep the camp space clear for meditation and deeper connection.
 We have found that this balance works for maintaining a yogic environment and the holding of intention for healing, awakening and breaking habitual patterns.

 We will discuss details on gear, how to pack your pack, etc.